Azure/azure-event-hubs/readme.md

 The EventHubClient “C” library provides developers a means of connecting to an already created Event Hub and the ability to send data to it.

 The library includes the following features:
-* The library communicates to an existing Event Hub over AMQP protocol.
+* The library communicates to an existing Event Hub over AMQP protocol (using uAMQP).
-* The library uses Proton-C to establish the AMQP communication necessary.
 * Buffers data when network connection is down.
-* Batches messages to improve communication efficiency.
+* Supports batching.

 The library code:
 * Is written in ANSI C (C99) to maximize code portability.
 * Avoids compiler extensions.
 * Its output is a static lib.
-* Exposes a platform abstraction layer to isolate OS dependencies (HTTPAPI).
-Refer to the porting guide for more information.

 The library provides the following APIs: